Homeschool-Connections/ZoomKit/readme.md

 See the [Zoom API documentation](https://marketplace.zoom.us/docs/api-reference/zoom-api) for more information.

 The goal is to eventually support most, if not all, of Zoom's APIs for easy consumption.
-Currently, only the **Dashboards** section of the Zoom API is implemented.
+Currently, only the **Dashboards** section of the Zoom API is fully implemented.

 - [ ] Accounts
 - [ ] Archiving